This is the 2023 year Parades Click the Link to fill out the signup form to participate in that parade.

 Parade Clothing and Tack

 What you wear.
 Parade attire is red/pink cowboy hats or helmets, shirt color will be based on each parades theme , purple pants or chaps.
 At winter parades, wear the basic attire with a purple cape and red gloves.
 If you wear a helmet a red helmet cover of some kind is suggested.
 Chaps are not required but if you decided to purchase them please check with a current member as there are always chaps to be sold by someone.
-You can wear purple chaps, chinks or half chaps.
+You can wear purple chaps, chinks or half chaps over your purple pants.
 Your parade captain will instruct you on the general attire of that parade.

 What your horse wears: Your horse tack consists of a red bridle, with a red rope halter worn under the bridle for safety, red breast collar, red or purple saddle pad, red & purple reins.
 That is our official tack colors.